 Both Red and Grey squirrels are diurnal; they’re active during the daytime.
 Several authors have noted how Reds emerge about 30 minutes after sunrise, while Greys may be active immediately prior to dawn.
 Peter Trimming, while studying the Reds of Forest How in Cumbria, noted, however, that two squirrels were caught on trailcams some 10-15 minutes before dawn in February 2016.
+Similarly, in a letter to The Countryman in 1973, the late Merseyside naturalist Eric Hardy reported finding Reds abroad at 3am during the summer.
 Observations on Red squirrels show that lactating females emerge from their drey earlier and spend longer active than non-breeding females.

 Radio-tracking of Red squirrels in Lawns Wood, Cumbria between November 1979 and January 1981 Bradford University PhD student Jane Tonkin found that winter activity was largely completed by midday and afternoon activity accounted for only 26% of the total day’s activity in some squirrels.
 There was a sharp increase in activity during April, when a wide variety of newly-available spring foods were taken, and the squirrels tended to return to their dreys around mid-morning before resuming activity for a shorter period during the afternoon.
 By August/September the number of hours active had increased to 11.5 per days, from the 4.5 hours between November and February.